Presbyterian Church in the Republic of Korea (PROK)

 1. Hannam University – Daejeon

-2. Christian Center for Ministry and Education” and “Center for Multicultural Peace Pedagogy” – Kwangju
+2. “Space Elizabeth” and “Center for Multicultural Peace Pedagogy” – Kwangju

 The Border Peace School (BPS) is located near the north/south border of Korea.
-BPS started in March, 2013, with three aims: educate peacemakers for peace and unification between North and South Korea; implement peace education for civilians and youth globally; build peace villages on the border area.
-YAVs will live with other volunteers (non-YAV) in a community life with three principles: study, prayer and work.
-There will be an opportunity to participate in daily silent morning worship, Sunday worship services, lectures on peace, organic farming and community service.
+BPS started in March, 2013, with three aims: educate peacemakers for peace and unification between North and South Korea; implement peace education for civilians and youth globally; and build peace villages on the border area.
+YAVs will live with other volunteers (non-YAVs) in a community life with three principles: study, prayer and work.
+There will be an opportunity to participate in daily silent morning worship, Sunday worship services, lectures on peace, organic farming, community service, teaching “peace English,” and participating in peace pilgrimages along the border.

-Education: Undergraduate college degree obtained before 8/1 (visa requirement)
+Age: 21 Education: Undergraduate college degree obtained before 8/1 (South Korean visa requirement)

 Must be willing to learn another language.